hvtran21/tech-news-app/README.md

 &rarr; Add AI features, where a user can select an option to summarize the article?
 Not too sure on the feasibility with this. \
 &rarr; Send notifications of the arrival of new articles \
 &rarr; Add a widget that shows a new hot article to read, preference defined by the user

-## Initial Support
-I want to initially support mobile applications, focusing on iOS development and open to expanding to other mobile operating systems such as Android.